Can I Copy an Entire Google Drive Folder to Another Account?

 How much do you know about Google Drive?
-Google Drive, as a file storing and syncing service developed by Google, is launched on April 24, 2012.
-Google Drive allows users to store files online, sync files across devices, and share files to others through links with 15 GB free storage space.
+Google Drive, a file-storing and syncing service developed by Google, was launched on April 24, 2012.
+Google Drive allows users to store files online, sync files across devices, and share files with others through links with 15 GB of free storage space.
 In addition to the official website, Google Drive also provides offline-enabled applications for Windows and macOS systems, as well as Android and iOS mobile applications.

 As a common user of Google Drive, you are very likely to have more than one account no matter for gaining more free storage or acquiring better order of your personal and business files.
-With several Google accounts in hand, you may wonder: is there a way to transfer an entire Google drive foldr to another account.
+With several Google accounts in hand, you may wonder: is there a way to transfer an entire Google Drive folder to another account?
 Of course, there is and that's exactly what we will talk about next.

 Why Copy Google Drive Folder to Another Account?